philspitler/allsorts/README.md

 hash keys, creates a string by which to sort results, and calls ".order" with that string.

+It also adds a ".sortable_fields" method for you to limit by which fields the records may be ordered.

 ### URL Examples
 * http://whatever.com/wherever/?sort_name=asc
 * http://whatever.com/wherever/?sort_1_name=asc